About

 Videos

-A highlight of my time as a Ph.D. student has been creating videos to ensure my work is presented in a straightforward manner.
-Here is a video I made recently for some work published in Integrative Organismal Biology:
+A highlight of my time as a Ph.D. student was creating videos to ensure my work is presented in a straightforward manner.
+Here is a video I made for some work published in Integrative Organismal Biology:

 Check out my SciComm Youtube Playlist for more!